 - There may be financial penalties if you wish to repay or end the mortgage plan early.

-- The value of your home must be at least £70,000 or more
+- The value of your home must be at least £70,000 and in good, habitable condition.

-- If leasehold then it must have at least 75 years remaining on the lease
+- If leasehold, then it must have at least 75 years remaining on the lease.

-The amount of tax free cash you can release from the value of your home depends on a number of factors including;
+The amount of tax-free cash you can release from the value of your home depends on a number of factors including;

 - Your age